It’s easy to say that we won’t order any more fast food or quick takeout, but sometimes, it’s inevitable.

 7. McDonald’s, Wendy’s, or Burger King: The *right* salads

 When you think about healthy takeout options at places like McDonald’s, Wendy’s, or Burger King, you might automatically think of salads.
-However, many salads are just as bad ordering a big ol’ burger and fries.
+However, many salads are just as bad as ordering a big ol’ burger and fries.

 Avoid any salads with heavy dressing, high amounts of cheese, fatty or fried meats, or croutons.
 Just because you cut up a fried chicken sandwich and mix it up with some lettuce doesn’t mean it’s a salad!